 Jeannine was born on a beautiful spring day, March 28, 1933 in Cushing Oklahoma to Rulon Wesley Winter and Minnie Schick Winter.
 She passed away peacefully on January 3, 2020, a cold, clear winter night in the home of her daughter in Cedar City, Utah with loved ones by her side.
 She was raised in a loving home with two older brothers, Don and Lewis, and her best friend and sister, RueAnn.
 She loved her young life and had lots of stories of adventures with her siblings.
 She treasured her relationship with them all her life.

-To send flowers in memory of Jeannine W Kitchen (Winter), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jeannine W Kitchen (Winter), please visit our Heartfelt Sympathies Store.

 The family moved a few times before settling in American Fork, Utah where she graduated from American Fork High School in 1951.
 She loved her classmates, enjoyed every class reunion and cheered for the Cavemen to the end.
 She married Ray Kitchen and they became parents of three children, Barry, Brenda and Brian.
 Though they later divorced they remained friends and co-parents.
 After her divorce Jeannine went back to college at BYU and received a degree in library science.
 She was hired as the librarian at the Developmental Center in American Fork and begin a beautiful journey of loving and serving the people that lived there.
 She taught us to be comfortable around people with severe disabilities and we grew to love Carlene, Ethel and many other friends that visited our home over the years.